New Driver Information

 Q: How many runs do I get?

-A: In the morning you’ll get 5 competitive runs, and then an additional 5-8 runs in the afternoon during optional fun runs.
+A: In the morning, you’ll get 5 competitive runs, and then an additional 5-8 runs in the afternoon during optional fun runs.
 While all your runs for the day will be timed, only your runs in the morning will count for points in the seasonal championship.
 Afternoon fun runs are just to practice and hone your skills.
 Since we are entirely a volunteer based org, we do ask you help stack and pack a few cones if you opt in for fun runs.

 Q: Can any car participate in Autocross?

 A: While most cars can, some high center-of-gravity vehicles may not be allowed due to safety reasons.
-A full list approved cars can be found in the official SCCA Solo Rules.
+A full list of approved cars can be found in the official SCCA Solo Rules.

 Q: Is it safe?